Sean-Bradley/FPGA-UART-TX/README.md

 E.g.,
 ASCII letter **A** = `01000001`
 When bits are reversed = `10000010`
-add `START` and `STOP` bits, it then becomes `0100000101`
+add `START` and `STOP` bits to front and back and then it becomes `0100000101`

 If all code is running, installed and devices wired correctly, then sending `0100000101` one bit at at time at a rate of 9600 BAUD results in the character `A` being written on the Putty screen.

-In my code example, depending on which button is pressed, it will send all the bytes required to show one of 4 collections of characters on Putty.
+In my code example, depending on which button is pressed, it sends all the bytes required at the required BAUD rate to show one of 4 collections of characters on Putty.

 1. `sean\r\n`
 2. `was \r\n`